avouros/Code-KMeans-benchmark/README.md

 ### Clustering Algorithms

-**K-Means (Lloyd and Hartigan-Wong):**
+**Hartigan-Wong K-Means:**

 MATLAB's and Python's default K-Means clustering is Lloyd's K-Means (initialized with the K-Means++ method) while R uses Hartigan-Wong' K-Means.
 Here we use [NAG Toolbox for MATLAB](https://www.nag.co.uk/nag-toolbox-matlab) Hartigan and Wong's K-Means implementation thus in order to use this algorithm the toolbox is required.
-Lloyd's algorithm is written by us.

-**K-Means++:**

-MATLAB implementation was based on the instructions of the [MSDN Magazine Blog: Test Run - K-Means++ Data Clustering](https://msdn.microsoft.com/en-us/magazine/mt185575.aspx)

 **ROBIN:**

 MATLAB code was originally based on the R implementation of the algorithm; package: [`wrsk`](https://github.com/brodsa/wrsk)

-**Kaufman:**

-MATLAB implementation was based on the pseudocode of [Pena, J. M., Lozano, J. A., & Larranaga, P. (1999).
-An empirical comparison of four initialization methods for the k-means algorithm.
-Pattern recognition letters, 20(10), 1027-1040.](https://www.sciencedirect.com/science/article/pii/S0167865599000690)

 **Density K-Means++:**